Kate Middleton Pregnancy: Royal Baby Boy? The Subtle Signs That This May Be True, Says ‘Good Housekeeping’

 — Fashion & Beauty NG (@omnigist1) February 28, 2018

-Good Housekeeping makes note of this possible subtle hint by way of hue, stating, “the choice of hue has royal watchers wondering: Is the Duchess of Cambridge expecting a boy?”
+Good Housekeeping made note of this possible subtle hint by way of hue, stating, “the choice of hue has royal watchers wondering: Is the Duchess of Cambridge expecting a boy?”

-The publication goes on to indicate that, despite Middleton having worn a variety of colors in her ensembles since Kensington Palace announced the pregnancy last fall, the duchess has opted for full blue attire on more than a “dozen occasions” which far exceeds the times Kate has opted for pink or more neutral hues.
+The publication goes on to indicate that, despite Middleton having worn a variety of colors in her ensembles since Kensington Palace announced the pregnancy last fall, the Duchess has opted for full blue attire on more than a “dozen occasions” which far exceeds the times Kate has opted for pink or more neutral hues.

 It could also be the case that Middleton is simply aware as to how radiant she looks in blue, and opts for this color for that purpose alone.
 As GH reminds, Prince William and Duchess Kate did not determine the genders of their little prince and princess ahead of their births.
-It therefore may be unlikely that Kate and William even know the gender of their unborn royal.
+It, therefore, may be unlikely that Kate and William even know the gender of their unborn royal.